Tetranychus urticae

 Top Tips & Info

-• Eradication Difficulty - Moderate
+• Eradication Difficulty - Easy (compared to removing other houseplant pests)

 • Life Cycle - Up to forty days.